 The great thing about put options is that they’re like shorting, but all brokers have options, whereas not every broker has shares to short.

 Options are a great tool that allows you to make money in any market.
 There are strategies for when a stock is moving up, down and even sideways.
 However, since they tend to be risky, it’s imperative to study and practice.

 A stock may look attractive to you but can have a high gamma.
 An option with a higher gamma is a much riskier option.
 However, a contract with a lower gamma is less risky.

 A high gamma means that any stock that has an unfavorable swing will have a bigger negative impact.
 In essence, with high gamma expect volatile moves.
-If you’re day trading options for income this can be good as long as you choose the correct direction.
+If you’re day trading options this can be good as long as you choose the correct direction.